codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 When we try to instantiate the containers, it isn't working yet: why?
 I don't know yet, let's check the logs.

-This is the important part of our logs: `depends_on` waits the container to be ready but doesn't wait to run things post-initialisation.
+This is the important part of our logs: `depends_on` waits for the container to be ready but doesn't wait to run things post-initialisation.

 ```shell
 db_1         | fixing permissions on existing directory /var/lib/postgresql/data ... ok